SEARCH

 Author User:Brendel at en.wikipedia.org

 Excessive consumer debt and government debt affect the rest of us who keep our promises and pay our obligations.
-The ways we pay for the selfishness and poor judgement of others are innumerable.
 Yet some debtors and their advocates continue to ply us with excuses.
 I have given you examples, but here's another one, which I'll call the Jon Stewart excuse: You can't fault them because they were just "optimistic" about the future.
 (If you're an optimistic borrower with bad credit and thus in need of an empathetic co-signer; please seek out Mr. Stewart.)

 A new book by Arthur C. Brooks called, The Battle: How the Fight Between Free Enterprise and Big Government will Shape America's Future is reviewed by Matthew Continetti in the June 21 issue of National Review